konsotirop/Invert_Embeddings/README.md

 2. A detailed description of the code and files used follows:

-File __"invert_embeddings.py"__ implements the optimization based procedure, that given as input a low-dimensional embeddings of a network G, tries to learn a new network G' that has the same embedding as G.
+File __"invert_embeddings.py"__ implements the optimization based procedure, that given as input a low-dimensional embedding of a network G, tries to learn a new network G' that has the same embedding as G.

 Parameters: